sparshjain265/compilers/lab/17-01-2019-Syntax-highlighter-SML.md

    the Wikipedia entry for [ANSI escape code][ansi-codes]

-The lexical grammar for SML is given in https://people.mpi-sws.org/~rossberg/sml.html.
-You can start with a small subset of it and build on it.
+The lexical grammar for SML is given in
+<https://people.mpi-sws.org/~rossberg/sml.html>.
+You can start with a
+small subset of it and extend it slowly.
 Also for time being you can assume no nested comments are allowed (What would happend if we allow it?)

 [sgr]: <https://en.wikipedia.org/wiki/ANSI_escape_code#SGR_(Select_Graphic_Rendition)_parameters>